speedment/speedment-doc/pages/computation.md

 ### Setup
 By replacing the `SqlStreamSupplierComponent` in a step, that step can be made to read from previous stages instead of reading from a database.
 The method of using Custom Stream Suppliers is generally described [here](advanced_features.html#custom-stream-suppliers).

 The following example shows how a simplistic two-step computation engine can be implemented for the Sakila Database.
-No modification of the data is made between the steps in this simple example.
+The only modification of inter-step-data that is carried out is that the rental rate for `Film` entities is multiplied by 10 compared with data from the previous step.

 ``` java
 public class SimpleTwoStepExample {